 Board members, Executive Committee members, and other members of senior management do not receive any special benefits in the event of a change of control.
 However, the conditional grants under the Long Term Incentive Plan (LTIP) and the Management Incentive Plan (MIP) may be subject to accelerated vesting in the event of a change of control.
-From 2021, the rules for the LTIP will be amended to no longer provide for accelerated vesting upon a change in control.
-This amendment will apply to future grants made under the LTIP.
+From 2021, the rules for the LTIP have been amended to no longer provide for accelerated vesting upon a change in control.
 No further grants are made under the MIP.